roundcopy/pulent-2022/src/pages/letters/championing-simplicity.md

 Remember, complexity can often be a veil for confusion, while simplicity reveals the essence of things.

-Strive to convey your thoughts simply, for clarity is the true testament of understanding.
+Strive to convey your thoughts for clarity.
+That is a true testament of understanding.

 Simplicity in your actions can lead to a life of uncluttered joy and peace.